 Settlement agreements or compromise agreements, as they used to be called, are commonly used but what are they?
 Here’s our Top Five Tips on Settlement Agreements:

-1 – Simply put, they are a legal contract between an employee and employer which settles claims or potential claims against the employer, usually in return for money.
+1 – Simply put, Settlement agreements are a legal contract between an employee and employer which settles claims or potential claims against the employer, usually in return for money.

-2 – To be legally binding, certain conditions must be met, including that the employee must take independent legal advice.
+2 – For a settlement agrrement to be legally binding, certain conditions must be met, including that the employee must take independent legal advice.

-3 – They are voluntary, therefore an individual employee does not have to sign one;
+3 – Settlement Agreements are voluntary, therefore an individual employee does not have to sign one;

-4 – They often cover standard issues, such as references, confidentiality and arrangements for the return of company property;
+4 – Settlement agreements often cover standard issues, such as references, confidentiality and arrangements for the return of company property;

-5 – In some cases, the money offered to the employee is conditional upon the employee doing or not doing something (eg not to discuss the circumstances of their departure or compete with their ex-employer).
+5 – In some cases, the money offered to the employee in a settlement agreement is conditional upon the employee doing or not doing something (eg not to discuss the circumstances of their departure or compete with their ex-employer).
 Any failure on the employee’s part can lead to them having to repay any money received.

 Employees often approach us saying they have “just been asked to sign and return this document” as a fait accompli.
 Likewise, employers will often use a “one size fits all” standard template agreement which doesn’t meet their needs.